Group Counselling

 There is no cost for services at C3A.

+What can I expect group counselling to be like?
 Groups can offer an intense, thought-provoking experience.
-The secret strength of group therapy is in the unique blend of professionals and clients united in the challenge of growth.
+The secret strength of group therapy is in the unique blend of professionals and clients united for the purpose of growth.